 The IRS requires that money contributed to a Dependent Care Flexible Spending Account during the period of coverage may only be used to reimburse expenses incurred during that period of coverage.
 Only dates of service from January 1 - December 31 are eligible for reimbursement.
-You will have until March 31of the following year to submit claims for reimbursement.
+You will have until March 31 of the following year to submit claims for reimbursement.
 ANY CLAIMS NOT SUBMITTED BY MARCH 31 WILL BE REJECTED AND THE FUNDS WILL BE FORFEITED.

-PPO Savings Plan with the Health Savings Account (HSA)
+LION Advantage with the Health Savings Account (HSA)

-Penn State employees who enroll in the PPO Savings Plan will automatically have a Health Savings Account (HSA) through HealthEquity established on their behalf.
+Penn State employees who enroll in LION Advantage will automatically have a Health Savings Account (HSA) through HealthEquity established on their behalf.

-ELIGIBILITY REQUIREMENTS FOR THE PPO SAVINGS PLAN WITH THE HEALTH SAVINGS ACCOUNT (HSA)
+ELIGIBILITY REQUIREMENTS FOR LION Advantage WITH THE HEALTH SAVINGS ACCOUNT (HSA)

-All full-time, benefits-eligible employees electing to participate in the PPO Savings Plan will have a Health Care HSA established; however, the EMPLOYEE:
+All full-time, benefits-eligible employees electing to participate in LION Advantage will have a Health Care HSA established; however, the EMPLOYEE:

 - CANNOT be enrolled in Medicare or be collecting Social Security benefits.
 It is recommended that employees consult with their financial advisor regarding implications of dis-enrolling from Medicare in order to be eligible for the HSA, as they will not be able to collect Social Security benefits unless they are enrolled in Medicare.
-Once an individual dis-enrolls from Medicare, that person is able to enroll in the PPO Savings Plan. - CANNOT be enrolled in another medical insurance plan. - CANNOT have a balance in a HEALTH CARE Flexible Spending Account. - CANNOT have a J1 Visa J1 Visa holders are eligible for the PPO plan only. - CANNOT be classified as a Postdoctoral Fellow.
+Once an individual dis-enrolls from Medicare, that person is able to enroll in LION Advantage. - CANNOT be enrolled in another medical insurance plan. - CANNOT have a balance in a HEALTH CARE Flexible Spending Account. - CANNOT have a J1 Visa J1 Visa holders are eligible for LION Traditional only. - CANNOT be classified as a Postdoctoral Fellow due to the pre-tax nature of the stipend

-When electing the PPO Savings plan, the Health Care FSA is not available, per IRS guidelines.
-If you have a balance in the Health Care FSA and move to the PPO Savings plan for the following benefit year, please be aware of the following IRS stipulations:
+When electing the LION Advantage, the Health Care FSA is not available, per IRS guidelines.
+If you have a balance in the Health Care FSA and move to LION Advantage for the following benefit year, please be aware of the following IRS stipulations: